BenBerryman/SQL-Transaction-Processing/README.md

 ### Installation

 #### Set Up the Database
+**NOTE:** For proper usage, tables should be initialized in the PostgreSQL user's default database (with the same name as the user).
 This program uses a database modeled around an airport and flights system.
 The database used for this program is a modified, much slimmer version of the original database.
 To create the database:
-For proper usage, the tables should be initialized in a database titled 'airline', with the default 'public' schema.
-The file ***make_airline.sql*** in the repository will create the database used for the program.

 - Open a Terminal window
 - Navigate to the *Files* file
 - Type:
 ```bash
 psql
 ```
-- Enter the password for your database user
+- Enter the password for your PostgreSQL user
 - Type:
 ```postgresql
 CREATE SCHEMA airline;